cmacritchie/design-patterns/2_ObserverPattern/README.md

 * Changes to either the subject or an observer will not affect the other.
 Because the two are loosely coupled, we are free to make changes to either, as long as the objects still meet their obligations to implement the subject or observer interfaces.
 * Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between objects.

 ![strategy pattern](images/observer.JPG)

 #### Pros
-* pros
+* strives for loosley coupled designs between objects that interact
+* efficiently send data to many objects
+* no modifications is needed to be done to the subject to add new observers
+* observers can be added and removed any time

 #### Cons
+* The order of Observer notifications is undependable
+* If not used carefully the observer pattern can add unecessary complexity
+* The Observer interface has to be implemented by ConcreteObserver, which involves inheritance.
+There is no option for composition, as the Observer interface can be instantiated.
 * Can cause memory leaks known as lapsed listener problem

 #### Example Code Explained
-In the example code we have concrete weatherData coming in.
-Whenever the Weather data changes, the observers, which include a current conditions display, a stats display and a forecast display are automatically updated and react to the update automatically.
-After instances of weather data we decide that forecast isn't important so we remove it as an observer and continue to get 2 more pieces of weather data.
+In the example code we have concrete weather data coming in.
+Whenever the Weather data changes, the observers (current conditions display, stats display,  forecast display) are automatically updated.
+After several instances of weather data we decide that forecast isn't important so we remove it as an observer and continue to get 2 more pieces of weather data which only update the remaining two observers.

 ###### References